eyp/tinker-carto/README.md

 This way they can be shown all at once, and the map is shown faster than if I had add each marker to the map individually.
 Also, with this class is possible to bring to front or back the markers layer with a function call.

+Finally I've added some very basic _spec tests_ that can be run opening the file _spec-runner.html_.
+Bear in mind that the config.js file must be properly configured with the Mapbox's access token.
 ### The map

 The size of the markers are based on the **feature.properties.rank_max** property.
 Higher the rank, bigger the marker.